alantump/Hotel_review_project/README.md

 ### Ollama model

-llama3 is used to generate embeddings of the reviews and llama3.2 to categorize the reviews into specifc catgeries.
+llama3 is used to generate embeddings of the reviews and llama3.2 to categorize the reviews into specifc categories.
 Thus, you need to install Ollama on your computer and download this two models.

 See: